Polls close as Spain awaits results from election that could take the country to the right

 “I don’t want to say I’m optimistic or not.
 I have good vibrations,” Sánchez added.

+The tracking poll said that Sánchez’s Socialists are heading toward a result between 113-118, not far below the 120 won in 2019.
+But Sánchez’s path to remaining in power once again would rely on both a new coalition with the leftist Sumar, or Joining Forces, tipped to fill 28-31 seats, as well as winning the support of myriad small parties, including Basque and Catalan regionalist and separatist parties.

+The tracking poll based on 17,500 phone calls was carried out in the two weeks prior to the election.
+It has a 3.5 percentage point margin of error.

-The Socialists and a new movement called Sumar that brings together 15 small leftist parties for the first time hope to pull off an upset victory.
-Sumar is led by second Deputy Prime Minister Yolanda Díaz, the only woman among the top four candidates.
+Sumar, which brings together 15 small leftist parties, is led by second Deputy Prime Minister Yolanda Díaz, the only woman among the top four candidates.

 Díaz called for everyone to vote, recalling that the freedom to vote didn't always exist in Spain.

-“A lot is at risk," said Diáz after voting.
+“A lot is at risk," Diáz said after casting her ballot.
 "For people of my generation, they are the most important elections.”

-At stake is “waking up tomorrow with more rights, more democracy and more freedom.”
+At stake is “waking up tomorrow with more rights, more democracy and more freedom,” she said.

 The election was taking place at the height of summer, with millions of voters likely to be vacationing away from their regular polling places.
 However, postal voting requests soared before Sunday.